-The Top-1000 program was announced in April, 2006 with the issuance of the 1,000 Enterprise Energy Conservation Action Implementation Plan that outlined the program.
-During the summer of 2006, targets were set for each enterprise by NDRC in order to reach the overall savings target of 100 Mtce (2.9 EJ).
+The Top-1000 program was announced in April, 2006.
+During the summer of 2006, targets were set for each enterprise by NDRC to reach the overall savings target of 100 Mtce (2.9 EJ).
 NDRC allocated the overall reduction target and then allocated targets to each province.
-NDRC then signed "responsibility documents" for the Top-1000 enterprise targets with 30 provincial level governments who in turn signed with the Top-1000 enterprises in their region (Dai, 2007).
+NDRC then signed "responsibility documents" for the Top-1000 enterprise targets with 30 provincial-level governments who in turn signed with the Top-1000 enterprises in their region (Dai, 2007).

-In October, 2006 NDRC conducted a series of training sessions for the Top-1000 enterprises in five locations across China (Shenyang, Jinan, Kunming, Changsha, and Shijiazhuang), attended by about 2,200 Top-1000 enterprise staff members and others (Dai, 2007).
-The sessions covered the topics of energy and energy conservation measurement, energy statistics, enterprise energy auditing, an example of energy audits in a power plant, the ten major energy conservation projects in the 11th Five Year Plan, major energy saving technologies in nine energy-consuming industries, guidelines for energy conservation plans for enterprises, application of benchmarking in large scale power plants, an introduction to the Kyoto Protocol Clean Development Mechanism, and energy performance contracting and the Energy Conservation Service Industry Committee of China Energy Conservation Association (NDRC, 2006b).
+In October, 2006, NDRC conducted a series of training sessions for the Top-1000 enterprises in five locations across China (Shenyang, Jinan, Kunming, Changsha, and Shijiazhuang), attended by about 2200 Top-1000 enterprise staff members and others (Dai, 2007).
+The sessions covered the topics of energy and energy conservation measurement, energy statistics, enterprise energy auditing, an example of energy audits in a power plant, the ten major energy conservation projects in the 11th Five Year Plan, major energy-saving technologies in 9 energy-consuming industries, guidelines for energy conservation plans for enterprises, application of benchmarking in large-scale power plants, an introduction to the Kyoto Protocol Clean Development Mechanism, and energy performance contracting and the Energy Conservation Service Industry Committee of China Energy Conservation Association (NDRC, 2006b).4

 Guidance given to the enterprises regarding energy audits for the Top-1000 program consisted of the information provided in the NDRC training as well as energy auditing guidelines that were issued by NDRC to every province.
-The Guide to the Enterprise Energy Auditing Report and the Enterprise Energy Conservation Plan Auditing Report provides guidelines and training materials related to undertaking an energy audit (e.g. how to do an energy balance, which energy indicators to use, how to use energy measuring equipment, etc.).
-The China National Institute of Standardization, CNIS is in the process of developing an energy auditing standard.
-In addition, the National Bureau of Statistics held a series of energy statistics training sessions for the Top-1000 enterprises (Dai, 2007).
+Guidelines and training materials related to undertaking an energy audit (e.g. how to do an energy balance, which energy indicators to use, how to use energy measuring equipment, etc.) were provided.
+The China National Institute of Standardization (CNIS) is in the process of developing an energy auditing standard.
+In addition, NBS held a series of energy statistics training sessions for the Top-1000 enterprises (Dai, 2007).